 As it happens with all Amex cards, the first year is an absolute no-brainer, as usual.
-For starters, the fee is actually very low, just $65, so it doesn’t take much to outweigh it.
-The welcome bonus alone is worth at least three times as much, so you don’t even have to think about it before signing up for the first time.
+For starters, the fee isn't that high at just $120, so it doesn’t take much to outweigh it.
+The welcome bonus alone is worth far more than that, so you don’t even have to think about it before signing up for the first time.

 Keeping it after the bonus runs out is another matter.
 It all comes down to your lifestyle.
 Every American Express rewards card, like this one, is a clear deal if you use it frequently to pay for your purchases.
 However, even if you don’t use them every day for whatever reason, some cards also offer great value just for keeping them in your pocket.

 Let’s look at how the Amex AIR MILES Card performs on both fronts: